techdad/afpub/afpub-2017-lame-dns/sample-implementation/afpub-2017-lame-dns-sample-ops-manual-draft-00.md

 ## What Is This Document?

-This document is a possible guideline for an  operational manual to accompany the AFRINIC Policy submitted as AFPUB-2017-DNS001-00 should it proceed through the AFRINIC Policy Development Process.
+This document is a sample guideline for an operational manual to accompany the AFRINIC Policy submitted as AFPUB-2017-DNS001-00, should it proceed through the AFRINIC Policy Development Process.

-This document is intended to provide an example framework of how the authors of the AFPUB-2017-DNS001-00 policy think that the policy could be implemented if accepted.
+The authors are aware that there is significant work to be done to implement the policy should it pass.
+They provide this *guideline* for implementation to AFRINIC staff to use, should they choose.

 # Sample Policy Implementation Procedure

 ## Scope

-This procedure applies to each nameserver `nserver` record in `domain` objects in the AFRINIC WHOIS database.
+This procedure applies to each `nserver` record within `domain` objects in the AFRINIC WHOIS database.
 The relationship between `domain` objects to `nserver` records is one-to-many.

 ## Definition of 'LAME'

 For the purpose of this policy implementation, a DNS nameserver is considered lame if, when queried using a standard DNS client or library, the server does not respond back with an authoritative answer for the specific domain.

-No differentiation is made between the behaviour of the DNS server:
+No differentiation is here made between the behaviour of the DNS server:

 * Not responding at all.
-* Responding in some way, but not for the specific queried domain.
+* Responding in some way, but not for the specific domain queried.
 * Responding for the correct domain, but without the authority bit set.

-*In all the above, the server is considered equally as 'lame'.*
+*With all the three of the above, the server is considered equally as 'lame'.*

 ## Detection, Notification and Removal